 As a massage blogger and continuing education provider, I receive a lot of questions from people preparing to take a licensing exam.

 Some are just about to graduate.
-Some are working to become licensed after being out of school a few months or even a few years.
+Some are working to become licensed after being out of school for a few months or even a few years.
 Others are moving to a state that requires an exam score after being grandfathered into licensure or working in a state without licensing requirements.

 The most common questions I hear from these people are: